 \section{Introduction}

 System identification problem, initially introduced in \cite{zadeh1956identification}, deals with the theory and techniques for estimating suitable mathematical models describing dynamical systems using measurement data.
-The topic has received substantial attention due to its broad applicability in numerous phenomena in science and technology \cite{LjungBooK2, ljung2010perspectives, schoukens2019nonlinear}.
-In many situations, identifying a dynamical system goes beyond fitting a mathematical model to the input-output measurement data.
-We may additionally need to integrate a specific attribute or a known feature of the system into the model.
-This side-information is possibly provided from our general understanding of the behavior of the system based on its inherent physical nature, or acquired from qualitative characteristics and phenomena observed from historical or experimental data.
-For example, in the identification of nonlinear dynamics various forms of side-information such as stability, region of attraction, dissipativity and many others are incorporated \cite{umenberger2018specialized,khosravi2021ROA,hara2019dissipativityKoopman,khosravi2021grad,ahmadi2020learning}.
+The topic has received substantial attention according to its broad applicability in numerous phenomena in science and technology \cite{LjungBooK2, ljung2010perspectives, schoukens2019nonlinear}.
+In many situations, identifying a dynamical system is beyond fitting a mathematical model to the input-output measurement data.
+More precisely, we may additionally need to integrate a specific attribute or a known feature of the system into the model.
+This side information is possibly provided from our general understanding of the behavior of the system based on its inherent physical nature, or acquired from qualitative characteristics and phenomena observed from historical or experimental data.
+For example, in the identification of nonlinear dynamics various forms of side information such as stability, region of attraction, dissipativity and many other ones are incorporated \cite{umenberger2018specialized,khosravi2021ROA,hara2019dissipativityKoopman,khosravi2021grad,ahmadi2020learning,khosravi2022Koopman}.